 Unlike the centralized national training and accreditation used in Norway, Finland, and Iceland, policing in the United States is broken up into semi-autonomous federal, state, and local forces, with training length and requirements varying across the country.

 However, according to data compiled by the federal Bureau of Justice Statistics, the average basic training for a police officer in the U.S. in 2013 was 843 hours, or around 21 weeks (based on a 40-hour work week).
 However, this figure encompasses only classroom instruction, with the average field training consisting of another 521 hours, or about 13 weeks.
-This means that, on average, the training time required to become a police officer in the United States in 2013 was 34 weeks, or just short of nine months.
+This means that, on average, the training time required to become a police officer in the United States in 2013 was 34 weeks, or just short of eight months.